fkcodingprojects/NLP/Exploratory Data Analysis/README.md

 # Exploratory Data Analysis of Restaurant Reviews

 Welcome to the Exploratory Data Analysis (EDA) of restaurant reviews!
 This document provides a comprehensive analysis of restaurant reviews using Python and data visualization techniques.
-Below, you'll find a breakdown of the steps involved and the visualizations generated.

 ## Table of Contents